-NEW!
 What do I need to know about Alberta’s relaunch strategy?

 The Government of Alberta implemented a three-phase relaunch strategy for loosening restrictions put in place during the COVID-19 pandemic.
 This strategy allows for a phased re-opening of many areas of the economy and includes medical and healthcare procedures.